MarcusJohnson91/FoundationIO/README.md

 ----------
 * StringIO is a module for Unicode, it supports UTF-8, UTF-16, and UTF-32; but NOT CESU-8, WTF-8, or Java's Modified UTF-8.
 * To create a Unicode string with StringIO simply include the StringIO header, and declare a string or character literal with the `UTF8`, `UTF16`, or `UTF32` type; then use the `U8()`, `U16()`, or `U32()` macro to ensure the literal is encoded by the compiler correctly.
+* StringIO's types `UTF8`, `UTF16`, `UTF32` are forward declared in the `BitIO`, `CommandLineIO`, `Log` modules; but not the Unicode stringization macros, those are only declared in StringIO.
-* The functions in StringIO use UTF-32 internally; all UTF-8 and UTF-16 calls are internally decoded to UTF-32 then reencoded to their original format.
+* The functions in StringIO use UTF-32 internally; the vast majority of UTF-8 and UTF-16 functions are simply wrappers around the UTF-32 version.
 * StringIO is meant to provide basic support for Unicode strings, and some of the more advanced operations on them, like case mapping, and de/normalization, but some things will never be on the map, like REGEX.
-StringIO's primary purpose is suppoing input and output, not everything Unicode.
+StringIO's primary purpose is supporting input and output, not everything Unicode.

 CommandLineIO:
 -------------
 * The CommandLineIO API is split in 2, there's UTF8, and UTF16 parallel functions.
-* POSIX derived systems tend to support UTF-8, and Windows derived systems tend to support UTF-16; Apple's Cocoa supports both.
+* POSIX derived systems tend to support UTF-8, and Windows derived systems tend to support UTF-16; Apple's Cocoa supports both, but prefers UTF-8.
-* Create a function for setting all of your options, there's gonna be a lot of function calls.
-* Create an enum to hold all of your options.
-(Options are 0 indexed).
+* Options are zero indexed.
 * Initialize CommandLineIO with `CommandLineIO_Init`
 * CommandLineIO_UTF(8|16)_Set*, and CommandLineIO_Set* functions are for the overall program.
 * CommandLineIO_UTF(8|16)_Switch*, and CommandLineIO_Switch* functions are for individual switches.
-* Once you've created all of the options you need, can you've called your function to create the options are runtime, you need to call CommandLineIO_UTF(8|16)_ParseOptions.
+* Once you've created all of the options you need, and you've called your function to create the options at runtime, you need to call CommandLineIO_UTF(8|16)_ParseOptions.
 * If the program you're creating is for POSIX compatible systems, just use argc and argv as the arguments to CommandLineIO_UTF(8|16)_ParseOptions
 * If the program you're creating is for Windows, use the global variables __argc and __wargv, or you can call `GetCommandLineW` or `CommandLineToArgvW`
 * There is one caveat for Windows, and that is that CommandLineIO assumes that the first argument is the path to the currently running executable, and therefore skips it.
 For Windows, the arguments need to be padded to align with that.